Keats/rust-bcrypt/README.md

 ## Changelog

+* 0.10.1: fix panic with invalid hashes and allow `2x`
 * 0.10.0: update blowfish to 0.8 and minimum Rust version to 1.43.0.
 * 0.9.0: update base64 to 0.13 and getrandom to 0.2
 * 0.8.2: fix no-std build